cossacklabs/themis-java-examples/README.md

 These possible reasons were investigated:

-- themis version incompatibility.
+- ~~themis version incompatibility.
 All tests are made on latest themis code (master branch).
-However, we checked that the problem existed starting from themis 0.9.3.
+However, we checked that the problem existed starting from themis 0.9.3.~~

-- encoding problem.
+- ~~encoding problem.
 The easiest way to send data in/out is to encode it to base64.
 It might happen that Android uses different base64 encoding that others.
-However, this is likely possible, because we checked encoded/decoded data byte-per-byte, and it looks the same between Java and Android code.
+However, this is likely possible, because we checked encoded/decoded data byte-per-byte, and it looks the same between Java and Android code.~~

-- BoringSSL compatibility?
-However, themis_jni is built with boringSSL engine for both Java and Android code.
+- ~~BoringSSL compatibility?
+However, themis_jni is built with boringSSL engine for both Java and Android code.~~

-- JNI layer compatibility.
+- ~~JNI layer compatibility.
 JNI code might be interpreted differently on Android and Java VMs.
-Type size problems?
+Type size problems?~~

-- magic?
+- x86 and x64 compatibility.
+Android app is compatible with Java app when running on x64 device / emulator.

 ### Other